Syren7/owncloudApiBundle/README.md

 # Examples

-You can see other examples and further documetation within the [docs/ folder](docs/)
+You can see other examples and further documentation within the [docs/ folder](docs/)

 ## Filesystem example